 Nominal Data

-Nominal data (think "noun"-inal data) provides a descriptive record about data, usually the name or description of (okay, that’s an adjective but "adjective"-inal wasn’t as clever) a feature.
+Nominal data (think "noun"-inal data) provides a descriptive labels about data, usually the name or description of (okay, that’s an adjective but "adjective"-inal wasn’t as clever) a feature.
 Examples of nominal data are: Colorado, blue, pine trees.
-Pretty cut and dry.
+Nominal data is simply names or attributes assigned to objects.

 Ordinal